 How long are the trips?
-Normally five to eight days.
+Normally seven days.
 Shorter or longer trips may be possible on request.

 Where do we meet?
 In Rome, the jumping-off point for these trips.
 I suggest enjoying a few days here before your walk.
 It’s one of the world’s most fascinating cities – a great place to recover from jet lag.
 Tips on flights, lodging or sightseeing are available on request.